abnazhor/crud-operations/README.md

 ## Requirements

-To run this application, you must have already installed on your base system the following dependencies:
+To run this application, you must have already installed on your system the following dependencies:

 - MongoDB
 - Node.js